the-krafty-koder/mastering/notes/backend/authentication.md

 Authorization Server – Issues access tokens to clients after verifying the user's consent.

 Authorization Flow

-The client registers with the authorization server and gets a unique ID (cid).
-To request access, it sends [cid, R, H(S)], where R is the rights requested and H(S) is a hash of a secret S.
-If the user (Alice) isn’t logged in, she must authenticate and approve the request.
+1. The user initiates the flow by doing something like clicking a button (hosted by the app) to connect and share their Google Calendar.
+2. The app sends an authorization request to the authorization server.
+3. The authorization server redirects the user to authenticate and agree with granting the app the permissions it asked for (e.g., view your Google Calendar).
+   Upon successful authentication, the user grants permission.
+4. The authorization server generates an authorization code and sends it back to the app, as the response of the authorization request initiated in step 2.
-The server then sends back a temporary authorization code (AC).
-The client uses [cid, AC, S] to exchange it for an access token (AT).
+5. The app sends a new request to the authorization server, providing as input the authorization code and asking for an access token in return.
-The server checks H(S) matches the earlier request, confirming it's the same client, and gives it an access token.
+6. The authorization server verifies the code and generates an access token (and optionally a refresh token).
+7. With the access token, the app can request resources from the resource server.

 OAuth 2.1 defines two types of access tokens:

 1. Opaque tokens – Simple identifiers; the resource server must contact the authorization server to verify the client's access rights each time the token is used.

 2. Self-contained (signed) tokens – Tokens that embed all access rights directly and are signed by the authorization server; they include an expiration time and don’t require the resource server to check back with the authorization server.

-# Simpler version

-OAuth 2.0 is an authorization framework that lets third-party applications access a user's data from another service without requiring the user's password.
-It’s not authentication by itself, but it is often used for login when combined with OpenID Connect.

-In this flow, the user is redirected to the authorization server (e.g., Google) to log in and approve access.
-The server then redirects back to the app with an authorization code.
-The app exchanges this code for an access token (and optionally a refresh token).
-The access token is then used to access protected resources via API.

-Access tokens are short-lived, and refresh tokens can be used to get new ones without user interaction.
-Tokens must be kept secure and are sent with API requests using the Bearer scheme.

 # Session based authentication